Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 Whatever the reason, trying out the following solutions one by one might resolve the problem.

-1. Check the PSN Server Status
+2. Check the Internet & PSN Server Status

-To check PSN server status, go to Playstation and select your region and language.
+To check PSN server status, go to PlayStation and select your region and language.
 Then you’d be able to see the status of all the different PlayStation Network servers.

 If there are issues with the PSN servers, wait for them to be able to fix the problem.